-Rock The Runway- Campers will gain hands on experience learning if they have what it takes to make it in the fashion world.
-Each week will be packed with a range of challenges providing campers an opportunity to develop the knowledge and skills of industry pros with an occasional twist or surprise.
-From designing a clothing line for guys or girls, to planning a fashion show from beginning to end campers will have a boat load of fun using all they have to Rock the Runway.
+Style and Party Like A Rockstar – Each week will be packed with a range of challenges providing campers an opportunity to develop the knowledge and skills of industry fashion pros and party planners with an occasional twist or surprise.
+Design a clothing line for men or women, plan a party from the ground up and live out your dream each Friday with a camper-centered event, and have a boat load of fun taking your creativity to the next level!

 Shark Tank – Develop and implement your latest entrepreneurial invention by working individually or with your peers!
 Design your business pitch and prove its value to our own panel of sharks as you hope to gain investments for your product!